 The Consolidated Statement of Financial Position is presented on a liquidity basis.
-Assets and liabilities are presented in decreasing order of liquidity and are not distinguished between current and non-current.
+Assets and liabilities are presented in decreasing order of liquidity and do not distinguish between current and non-current.

 The functional currency of the Scheme and presentation currency of the Group is Australian Dollars.